Born in Australia, made for Malaysia

 “So, what happened to your ‘stache?”
-Gan's laughter immediately echoes around a small room inside the Sultan Mohammad IV Stadium.
+Laughter immediately echoes around a small room inside the Sultan Mohammad IV Stadium as Brendan Gan bursts out laughing at our question.
 He strokes his stubbled face with his hand, as if his moustache is still there, and simply replies: “I looked good, didn’t I?”

-We are, of course, referring to the infamous facial hair the Kelantan midfielder sported when he was introduced as part of the 2014 squad in an official unveiling ceremony in November last year.
-This is despite not having the proper clearance yet from the Football Association of Malaysia (FAM) back then (more on that later).
-If Gan was aiming to create an unforgettable first impression, he certainly succeeded.
+We are, of course, referring to the infamous facial hair the Kelantan midfielder sported when he was introduced as part of the 2014 squad in an official unveiling ceremony in November last year – despite not having the proper clearance yet from the Football Association of Malaysia (FAM) back then (more on that later).
+If Gan was aiming to create an unforgettable first impression, well, he certainly succeeded.
 However, according to him, it was just a case of being at the right place at the wrong time as he shares with us the story behind the now legendary whiskers.

 Anyway, we did not travel all the way to Kota Bharu just to talk about his Van Dyke.
 We want to know more about this young lad, who has become a subject of interest to most Malaysian football fans ever since he, a mixed Malaysian, was revealed to be playing professional football in Australia.